Reward-Instruct: A Reward-Centric Approach to Fast Photo-Realistic Image Generation: : A Reward-Centric Approach to Image Generation

+To achieve fast image generation, a natural strategy is to utilize GAN-style generators that directly transform random noise into images.
+With this formulation, the optimization problem shifts from the image space to the generator's parameter space.
+Ideally, the generator should have large-enough capacity and a reasonable initial grasp of the image distribution.
+We address this by proposing the use of an unrolled few-step sampler directly from pre-trained diffusion models.
+Conveniently, the number of unrolled steps allows us to control both the generator's capacity and its initial knowledge.

-We parameterize the generator $g_\theta$ to accept K noisy levels as input, creating a network that progresses from noise to obtain clean samples in K steps.
+Specifically, we parameterize the generator $g_{\theta,\eta}$ to accept $K$ noisy levels of a diffusion model as inputs, creating a network that progresses from noise to obtain clean samples in $K$ steps.
 The specific parameterization is as follows: